Skip to main content

 $10,000

-Note: The numbers in this chart are just an estimation and assume a steady Annual Percentage Yield (APY) and monthly compounding frequency.
+Note: the numbers in this chart are an estimation.
+They assume a steady APY, no additional contributions or withdrawals, and a daily compounding frequency.

-Take a few minutes to check the current rates on your savings account.
-If the rate is at the national average (or even below it!), you may want to consider looking for a new savings account.
+Review the current rates your savings account is earning.
+If the rate is at the national average or below it, you may want to consider looking for a new savings account.

-If you feel like your income isn’t keeping up, you might want to do some market research on salary ranges for your current role.
-This information can help you gauge if there is an opportunity to discuss a salary adjustment with your employer.
+If you feel like your income isn’t keeping up, you may want to do some research on salary ranges for your current position.
+This information could help you gauge if there’s an opportunity to discuss a salary adjustment with your employer.

 Remember, you can’t get what you don’t ask for!